ullanes/FetchRewardsOctober2024/README.md

 An Android app that is written in kotlin that retrieves data from a url us MVVM architecture.

 ## Requirements
-- [X] Display all items grouped by list
+- [X] Display all items grouped by listId
 - [X] Sort the results by "listId" and then by "name"
 - [X] Filter out any items where "name" is blank or null.